I’m sure all of you have heard about the Keto Diet before; it’s been around for a long time and absolutely has a ton of hype around it still.

 Supplementing sodium on the Keto diet is incredibly important!
 Ketogains recommends 5,000-7,000 mg per day.
 I know this sounds like a lot more than what is normally recommended.
 But bear in mind those sodium recommendations are for SEDENTARY individuals on regular diets.

-For Keto, you need to ensure you’re staying properly hydrated, which means adequate levels of sodium.
+For the Keto diet, you need to ensure you’re staying properly hydrated, which means adequate levels of sodium.

 Here’s a video from Stan Efferding going over the subject of why salt is actually a performance-enhancing food similar to carbohydrates.